SolidLabResearch/Bashlib/README.md

 let options = {
 // general command options
   fetch?: any,          // an (authenticated) fetch function verbose?: boolean,    // log all operations logger?: Logger       // Custom logging object, logs are sent to the terminal if this is left empty
 // options specific to remove
   recursive?: boolean,  // include .acl resources in the listing }

 await remove(url, options)
 ```

 *returns*
-The command reutns when the source has been removed
+The command reutns when the source has been removed.

 #### makeDirectory
 This command creates a new empty container on a Solid pod on the given URL.